10+ Expat Supermarkets & Online Shops For That Essential Taste of Home

 A close-up of a shopping cart in the aisle of a grocery store.
 The cart's metal frame is in focus on the left, while shelves stocked with various products blur towards the bright light at the end of the aisle, where two figures are faintly visible.

 No matter how much you try to deny it, and no matter how much you love Portuguese food, there are always things that you miss from home.
-It could be strong tea bags (British), Vegemite (Australians), Tayto crisps (Irish), sausages …
+It could be strong tea bags (British), Vegemite (Australians), Tayto crisps (Irish), sausages (Germans), or BBQ (Americans).
+Although you can find some of these things in the Portuguese supermarkets, particularly the larger supermarkets, you probably won’t be able to find the majority of things that you’re looking for.
+Thankfully, there are an ever-increasing …

 Read more

-How Much Do Groceries Cost in Portugal?
+How Much Income Do You Need to Live in Portugal?

 Read more